Gabronski/portfolio_optimization_course_MEF20/README.md

 This is an initiative carried out by students, it is unofficial.

 # Before the  download of the file, make sure that "main.R" and "bond_functions.R" are stored in the same working directory.
-before running the code use setwd("/yourbeautifulpath") in case you want work in the same directory
+before running the code use setwd("/yourbeautifulpath") in case you want work in the same directory.

-I do not know if there are mistakes, in case write me on whatsapp
+I do not know if there are mistakes, in case write me on whatsapp.